Aniruddha120/QISKIT-Textbook-app/README.md

 # QISKIT-Textbook-app
-    It is only for qiskit textbook, which replicates the actual webpage,
+    It is only for qiskit textbook, which replicates the actual webpage, (Was Made for own purpose)

     This simple application can be useful for educational purposes, like: